-Well, if a man and his partner don't mind how long it takes him to ejaculate, then it really doesn't matter.
+Well, if men and their partner don't mind how long it takes them to ejaculate, then it really doesn't matter.
 For example, Ian Kerner, PhD, a sex therapist and author of She Comes First, advises men to bring their partners to the brink of orgasm before having intercourse.
 Then, if he's prone to premature ejaculation, it doesn't matter since both of them come away satisfied.

 Conversely, if a man takes longer than average to ejaculate, but both partners enjoy marathon sex sessions, then delayed ejaculation can be a real plus.

-However, some men do mind how long it takes them to ejaculate.
-They mind a lot -- and so do their partners.
+However, some men do mind how long it takes them to ejaculate -- and so do their partners.
 But while the mind often plays a big role in creating ejaculation problems, it's also key in overcoming them.
 Here are some tips on what to do.

 Common Ejaculation Problems

-Delayed ejaculation (or retarded ejaculation) affects a much smaller number of men - as few as 3%, according to some estimates.
+- Delayed ejaculation affects a much smaller number of men -- as few as 3%, according to some estimates.
 It's one of the most poorly understood ejaculation problems.
 Some men cannot reach orgasm at all, at least not with a partner.

 Retrograde ejaculation can be caused by diabetes, nerve damage, various medications, and surgery that disturbs the sphincter muscle.
 It's harmless and won't interfere with the feeling of orgasm.
 (It can also make for an easy post-sex clean-up.)
 But since it does affect fertility, some men may need treatment if their partners are trying to get pregnant.

 What Causes Delayed Ejaculation?